DevExpress-Examples/maui-charts/CS/ValueRangeColorizer/Readme.md

-# Predefined Value Range Colorizer
+# Color Points by Their Values

 In this example, the bar chart displays cryptocurrency portfolio yield.
 It colors series points red when their Y-axis values are between **-100** and **0**, and green when values are between **0** and **100**.
 Note that this chart diagram is [rotated](https://docs.devexpress.com/MAUI/DevExpress.Maui.Charts.ChartView.Rotated?p=netframework).